-Each year, MDU Resources requires employees to participate in our "Leading With Integrity" program training, which covers our code of conduct as well as additional topics such as diversity and inclusion in the workplace.
+Each year, MDU Resources requires employees to participate in our "Leading With Integrity" program training, which covers our code of conduct as well as additional topics such as diversity and inclusion in the workplace, appropriate workplace behavior, ageism and unconscious bias.
 The corporation requires 100% participation and completion of training on these important topics.
-MDU Resources also recently began providing training on the topic of unconscious bias.